o3de/o3de-extras/Projects/ROS2NavigationExample/README.md

 - You have permissions to all of the github repos descripted in the requirements
 - The instructions will be based off of a common base folder: $DEMO_BASE.
 For the steps below, we will set DEMO_BASE to ~/github.
 - This current project has been fetched to $DEMO_BASE
+- You have ROS2 installed and sourced
+  - for debian package Galactic installation, in your bash console, run `source /opt/ros/galactic/setup.bash`
+  - you could also add this line to your `.profile`